Home » Water Quality » Contaminants » 7 Reasons for Yellow Toilet Water & Effective Solutions

 Rust and Limescale Buildup in Toilet Bowl

-If limescale build-up are in the toilet pipes, then you may have to replace them with new ones.
-It’s best to hire the services of a qualified plumber.
-They will either replace the problematic pipes or clean them professionally.
+If limescale builds up in the toilet pipes, cleaning might not be enough.
+In that case, you may have to replace them with new ones.
+It’s best to call a qualified plumber for this job.
+They can replace the problematic pipes or clean them professionally.

 Rusted Toilet Pipes